 The Bond Issuer's Green Bond Framework (the "Framework") provides a forward-looking framework for the allocation of bond proceeds to finance or refinance the development, construction and operation of the Wayang Windu geothermal energy generation facility in West Java, Indonesia (the "Facility").
-The Bond Issuer has adopted a robust Framework for the financing and refinancing of the Facility that is aligned with the four components of the International Capital Markets Association's ("ICMA") 'The Green Bond Principles, Voluntary Process Guidelines for Issuing Green Bonds' 2017 ("GBP").
-The Framework defines eligible projects as geothermal energy generation facilities that support the objectives of the Indonesian government's sustainability strategy, which includes the commitment to decrease greenhouse gas emissions by 26%1 by 2020.
-The Framework and supporting procedures have a strong governance structure that includes an annual reporting mechanism requiring verification by an independent assurer.
+The Bond Issuer has adopted a robust Framework for the financing and refinancing of the Facility that is aligned with the four components of the International Capital Markets Association's ("ICMA") 'The Green Bond Principles, Voluntary Process Guidelines for Issuing Green Bonds' 2018 ("GBP").
+The Framework defines eligible projects as geothermal energy generation facilities that support the objectives of the Indonesian government's sustainability strategy, which includes the commitment to decrease greenhouse gas emissions by 26% by 2020.
+The Framework and supporting procedures have a strong governance structure that includes an annual reporting mechanism requiring verification by an independent assurer, conducted by the Carbon Trust.

-The Bond Issuer is proposing to issue senior secured notes on or about the date of this Opinion (the "Bonds").
-The Bonds will be issued in accordance with the Framework.
-The portion of the net proceeds from the issue of the Bonds will be used to fund the Bond Issuer's debt service account.
-The remaining net proceeds will be used to repay all the Bond Issuer's existing senior indebtedness secured on the Facility and for general working capital purposes in line with the Framework.
+The Bond Issuer issued senior secured notes on or April 24, 2018 (the "Bonds").
+The Bonds were issued in accordance with the Framework.
+The net proceeds were used to repay all the Bond Issuer's existing senior indebtedness secured on the Facility in line with the Framework.
+Overall, the proceeds of 2018 Green Bond has been fully and entirely used for the repayment of outstanding indebtedness under the Existing Senior Debt Facilities.